boto/boto3/docs/source/guide/paginators.rst

     paginator = client.get_paginator('list_objects')
     page_iterator = paginator.paginate(Bucket='my-bucket')
     filtered_iterator = page_iterator.search("Contents[?Size > `100`][]")

     for key_data in filtered_iterator:
         print(key_data)

-When filtering with JMESPath expressions, each page of results that is yielded by the paginator is mapped through the JMESPath expression.
+When filtering with JMESPath expressions, each page of results the paginator yields is mapped through the JMESPath expression.
 If a JMESPath expression returns a single value that is not an array, that value is yielded directly.
 If the result of applying the JMESPath expression to a page of results is a list, then each value of the list is yielded individually (essentially implementing a flat map).
-For example, in the above expression, each key that has a ``Size`` greater than `100` is yielded by the ``filtered_iterator``.
+For example, in the above expression, each key that has a ``Size`` greater than ``100`` is yielded by the ``filtered_iterator``.